mitchellkolb/Q-Learning-ML/README.md

 9. Willems, L. [LCSWILLEMS/RL-starter-files: RL starter files in order to immediately train, visualize and evaluate an agent without writing any line of code](https://github.com/lcswillems/rl-starter-files)
 10. Paszke, A. [Reinforcement Learning (DQN) Tutorial](https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html)

+---
+# Acknowledgments
+This report and all supporting materials was made as apart of a course for my undergrad at WSU for CPTS 434 - Neural Network Design & Application in the Spring of 2023.